HL7/davinci-epdx/input/pagecontent/index.md

 See the [Table of Contents](toc.html) for more information.

 ### Latest Changes
 - 0.1.21 Add Pdex-Device Example.
-Add Provenance _revinclude use
+Add Provenance _revinclude use,
+reformat tables for improved readability, Added HL7v2, CCDA and Claim(837) mapping tables to US Core DiagnosticReportfor Laboratory Results Reporting.
 - 0.1.20 Add PdexServerCapabilityStatement.
 Add EntitySource and Source Provenance records (pending extension resolution with Security Workgroup), Add dropdown menu to Artifacts menu item.

 - 0.1.19 Create Pdex-Origin-Provenance and Pdex-Target-Provenance to test two variations on reporting payer source format information.